 Appendicitis is an acute inflammation of the appendix, which is an appendage attached to the large intestine at the lower right corner of the abdominal cavity.
 The appendix is a close-ended tube, and if it gets obstructed by a fecal particle, it swells.
-This blockage increases the pressure within the appendix causing a sharp pain at the lower right corner of the abdomen.
+This blockage increases the pressure within the appendix, causing a sharp pain at the lower right corner of the abdomen.
 A common symptom of appendicitis, it is usually associated with fever and vomiting.
-The pain is so intense that the infant would cry incessantly.
+The pain is usually so intense that the infant would cry incessantly (12).

 Treatment: Prompt medical attention is essential to get this condition treated.
 Any delay can cause the appendix to burst.
 Surgical removal of the inflamed appendix is the only treatment for appendicitis.

-A hernia occurs when the small or large intestine slides out of the abdominal cavity causing discomfort and sometimes infection.
-Infants are at a risk of two types of a hernia – inguinal and umbilical (12).
-An inguinal hernia happens when the intestine slips into the inguinal canal leading to a swelling around the groin.
+A pediatric hernia occurs when the small or large intestine slides out of the abdominal cavity, causing discomfort and sometimes infection.
+Infants are at risk of two types of hernia – inguinal and umbilical (13).
+An inguinal hernia occurs when the intestine slips into the inguinal canal leading to swelling around the groin.
 An umbilical hernia occurs when the abdominal wall, right behind the navel, is damaged and lets a small section of the intestine slide out.
-Hernias can cause tissue atrophy, which is the death of the tissue due to lack of blood supply.
+Hernias can cause tissue atrophy, which is the death of tissue due to a lack of blood supply.

 Intestinal blockages are two types:

-- Pyloric stenosis happens when the muscles of the pylorus, the lower section of the stomach, enlarge abruptly thus restricting the flow of food from the stomach to the small intestine (13).
-Infants with the condition will be hungry all the time but would vomit and have a constant stomach ache.
+- Pyloric stenosis happens when the muscles of the pylorus, the lower section of the stomach, enlarge abruptly and restrict the flow of food from the stomach to the small intestine (14).
+Infants with the condition will be hungry all the time but would vomit and have a constant stomachache.
 Surgical treatment is how the problem is treated.
 However, a pediatric consultation is wise to decide on it ultimately.

-- Intussusception is a rare condition where one section of the intestine collapses on the other creating a thick fold, which eventually becomes a blockage.
-The food doesn’t pass through easily since the intestinal muscles are unable to contract properly and the blood vessels and nerves in the fold get squeezed.
-It can cause stomach pain in infants at night when fed before bedtime at night.
+- Intussusception is a rare condition where one section of the intestine collapses on the other, creating a thick fold, which eventually becomes a blockage.
+The food doesn’t pass through easily since the intestinal muscles are unable to contract properly, and the blood vessels and nerves in the fold get squeezed.
+It can cause stomach pain in infants who are fed before bedtime at night.
 These children usually have blood in loose stools.
-Surgery might help rectify the fold and treat the problem.
+Surgery might help rectify the fold and treat the problem (15).

-Urinary tract infections (UTI) can strike as early as 12 months (17).
+Urinary tract infections (UTI) can strike as early as 12 months or even earlier (18).
 The tell-tale signs of the condition are a pain in the lower abdomen region and discomfort while urinating.
 UTIs are caused by bacterial invasion of the urinary tract.
-They occur due to poor sanitary hygiene such as delay in changing soiled diapers and unclean groin area.
+They occur due to poor sanitary hygiene, such as delay in changing soiled diapers and unclean groin area.

-Treatment: Antibiotics are the only treatment to UTIs, and in breastfed infants, it can be administered directly to the blood stream using intravenous therapy (18).
+Treatment: Antibiotics are the only treatment to UTIs, and in breastfed infants, it can be administered directly to the bloodstream using intravenous therapy (19).